kaimky1/Intrinsify/README.md

 # Intrinsify

 **Pitch/Idea:** For beginners, it can be very overwhelming when first investing.
 The ratios, technical indicators, cash flow, and all the technical jargon is a lot to learn and take in.
 I have created a web application that allows users that are new to the investing space to search stocks and easily look at their intrinsic value.
-I have also added some summaries of some important metrics that all beginner investors should know.
+I have also added summaries of some important metrics that all beginner investors should know.

 **MVP/Key Features:**
 * Discover stocks based on simple user search